Medicaid eligibility and enrollment in Nebraska

 Our guide to financial assistance for Medicare enrollees in Nebraska includes overviews of these programs, including Medicaid long-term care benefits, Extra Help, and eligibility guidelines for assistance.

 Medicaid disenrollments were paused nationwide for three years during the pandemic, but resumed in the spring/summer of 2023.
-Under federal rules, all Medicaid enrollees’ eligibility must be redetermined at some point in a year-long “unwinding” period that began in the spring of 2023.
+Under federal rules, all Medicaid enrollees’ eligibility had to be redetermined at some point in a year-long “unwinding” period that began in the spring of 2023.

 Medicaid expansion: Voters said yes in 2018, but implementation was delayed until late 2020

-After lawmakers in Nebraska rejected Medicaid expansion for six years, proponents of Medicaid expansion took the issue to the state’s voters in the 2018 election.
+After GOP lawmakers in Nebraska continually rejected Medicaid expansion for six years, proponents of Medicaid expansion took the issue to the state’s voters in the 2018 election.

 Nebraska State Senator Adam Morfeld (D-Lincoln) introduced Legislative Resolution 281CA during the 2018 session, calling for a constitutional amendment to be on the ballot, declaring health care a right and expanding Medicaid in Nebraska.
 But that measure did not advance in the Health and Human Services Committee.